 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-These phone calls are generally more costly than regular phone calls.
+These phone calls are generally more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates must keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, an inmate’s ability to use the phone could be reduced or eliminated completely.

 The Schuylkill County Prison phone number is: 570-628-1450